 And here is a brief outline of how to make the little Paper House Ornament:

-- Download the free pattern from the Paper Glitter Glue Library
+- Download the free pattern - Design No. 70 - from the Paper Glitter Glue Library

 - Cut out the pattern